Tensor basic definition

 3D Stress tensor

-So let's see a very concrete example of a rank-2 tensor a "stress tensor".
+Let's see a concrete example of a rank-2 tensor, the "stress tensor".
 Somewhat similar to a transformation matrices, stress tensors will store a stress force at each row of the tensor (i.e. 3x3 matrix), We will name those stress forces \( \vec X \), \( \vec Y \) and \( \vec Z \):

 \[ T_{ij} = \begin{bmatrix} \vec X \\ \vec Y \\ \vec Z \\ \end{bmatrix} = \begin{bmatrix} X_x & X_y & X_z \\ Y_x & Y_y & Y_z \\ Z_x & Z_y & Z_z \\ \end{bmatrix} \]

-The stress forces represent the 3 stress forces applied to the faces of a unit cube:
+The stress forces represent the 3 stresses applied to the faces of a unit cube:

 There is one force for each orientation of the cube (x,y and z).
 This unit cube is often used to represent the local stress force at some specific point of a larger material: